 The publisher is a graduate of the George Washington University Law School.
 After two years of government service with the U.S. Department of Labor and National Labor Relations Board, the publisher began his career in the private practice of law.

 From March 1999 to April 2009, the publisher was a partner at the law firm of Wolf Block LLP.
 From April 2009 until June 30, 2017, the publisher was a partner with the law firm of Pepper Hamilton LLP.

 Since July 1, 2017, the publisher has been a partner with the law firm of Locke Lord LLP, an AmLaw 100 firm with 600 lawyers in 20 offices across the U.S. and Europe.
 The publisher created and co-heads Locke Lord’s Independent Contractor Misclassification and Compliance practice, an interdisciplinary group of 20 labor and employment, employee benefits, tax, and class action lawyers.

 The Managing Editor

-Janet B. Barsky is an attorney in Pepper’s Labor and Employment Practice Group, resident in the New York office.
-As a member of the firm’s Independent Contractor Compliance Practice Group, she focuses her practice on independent contractor compliance counseling and litigation.
-Ms. Barsky has enhanced the independent contractor compliance of dozens of companies, both large and small, by restructuring, re-documenting, and re-implementing their relationships with independent contractors.
-In her role as managing editor of this blog, Ms. Barsky contributes to each of the posts and compiles the monthly news updates for this blog.
+Janet Barsky is a Counsel in Locke Lord’s Labor and Employment Practice Group, resident in the New York office.
+As a member of the firm’s Independent Contractor Compliance Practice Group, she dedicates her practice to independent contractor compliance counseling and litigation.